isaacovercast/QuoteWall/README.md

 * "I have the memory of someone who's done LSD their whole life, but that's not what happened to me." - 10/16/23
 * "The last thing you want in an emergency is me as your emergency contact." - 10/21/23
 * "I can't be motivated enough by beauty, but I can be motivated enough by dysentery." - 11/21/2023
+* "I hate every species of reptile and amphibian that I don't already like." - 12/21/2023

 # From other sources